AMD Ryzen 7 7800X3D vs AMD Ryzen 5 5500

 Who should buy each?

-Choose the AMD Ryzen 7 7800X3D if: you demand top-tier gaming performance, plan to future-proof your setup with PCIe 5.0, or want to maximize your FPS in modern titles.
+Choose the AMD Ryzen 7 7800X3D if: you want top-tier gaming performance, need to run demanding applications, or plan to future-proof your build with PCIe 5.0.

 Conclusion